 5. Pinterest Ads

 If you’re an e-commerce company, you’re likely well aware of the power of Pinterest.
 One strategic advantage it has over other social platforms is that users are already in the shopping mindset.
-In fact, about 50 percent of users converted to customers after seeing a promoted pin.
 Ad options include promoted pins and videos and app-install pins.
 And while affluent, middle-aged females continue to be core users, the platform is steadily gaining in popularity among men.
-When it comes to ads, you get many of the same options as Facebook – robust interest-based and “actalike” audience targeting.
+When it comes to ads, you get many of the same options as Facebook – robust interest-based and “act alike” audience targeting.